Finding the Right Questions to Ask Your Next Potential CEO

 While it can be a seemingly daunting task to find the next person to head your nonprofit organization, asking questions that focus on these five characteristics will help narrow down the field of candidates and get you on track to finding the most qualified and compatible CEO for your needs.

 Looking to fill a position in your nonprofit organization?
-The Nonprofit Search Group specializes in executive search projects representing a wide variety of industries for national, regional, or local nonprofit organizations, including independent and higher education, healthcare, and community building and social impact organizations.
-Learn more about The Nonprofit Search Group and what they can do for you today.
+DCM Associates specializes in executive search projects representing a wide variety of industries for national, regional, or local nonprofit organizations, including independent and higher education, healthcare, and community building and social impact organizations.
+Learn more about DCM Associates and what they can do for you today.